 Once a decision is made on the claim, getting payment is quick.
 Typically, payment is sent within seven to 10 business days from a claim decision.

 Once a customer signs for a package, they have officially accepted it as being in satisfactory condition.
-If the package requires a signature, ask the customer to inspect it carefully for damage before signing.
-Once the customer has signed for the package, it makes recovery more difficult because the customer is essentially accepting the package in its current condition.
+If the package requires a recipient’s signature, ask the customer to inspect it carefully for damage before signing.
+Once the customer has signed for the package, recovery is more difficult because the customer is essentially accepting the package in its current condition.

 Moving Forward with Greater Security